 Skip to main content

-This guide walks you through creating your first AI coding task on Whim.
-By the end, you’ll have an AI agent working on your code in a cloud container.
+This guide walks you through creating your first AI coding task on Whim, explaining the key concepts as you go.

 1. Sign up with GitHub

 Go to whim.run and click Start Building.
-You’ll be prompted to sign in with your GitHub account.
-No credit card is required — you start with a free trial.
-After signing in, you’ll fill in a short profile (name, email, role) so Whim can tailor your experience.
+Sign in with GitHub — no credit card required.
+After signing in, you’ll fill out a short profile (name, email, role) so Whim can tailor your experience.

 2. Install the GitHub App